sheyijojo/skills-hello-github-actions/notes/02-CI-workflows.md

 > job_2 requires job_1 to complete by using the needs: job_1 syntax, then uses the actions/download-artifact@v2 action to download that artifact and then print the contents of file.txt.

+## Access the workflow logs from the REST API
+>In addition to viewing logs using GitHub, you can also use GitHub's REST API to view logs for workflow runs, re-run workflows, or even cancel workflow runs.

+>To view a workflow run's log using the API, you need to send a GET request to the logs endpoint.
+Keep in mind that anyone with read access to the repository can use this endpoint.
+If the repository is private, you must use an access token with the repo scope.

+>For example, a GET request to view a specific workflow run log would follow this path: